-There is a limit that small PIs cannot exceed without applying to be authorised as fully licensed PIs.
+There is a limit that compamies with small PI license Lithuania cannot exceed without applying to be authorised as fully licensed PIs.
 In case of failure to upgrade the license to a full PI, the small PI license will be withdrawn.
 Small PIs cannot have the average of the previous 12 months’ total amount of payment transactions executed surpassing the limit of EUR 3,000,000.00 per month.

 In a nutshell, Lithuania is a jurisdiction with PayTech friendly regulation, progressive regulator and government, with a relatively cheap and talented workforce, quite low taxes and accessible connection to Target2 and SEPA with the Central’s Bank (the Bank of Lithuania) payment system CENTROlink.
 Lithuania pursues its goal to become the number one FinTech hub in the EU and therefore established favourable conditions for the growth of innovation in the financial services sector.
 There are quite a lot of conferences, hubs and accelerators, and other networking opportunities for such a small country.

 Lithuania is famous for the number of EMI licenses issued; however, it does not mean that there are no opportunities presented by obtaining a PI license in Lithuania.
 You should think about a small PI license in Lithuania if you know the local business and are interested in Lithuanian market itself.
 You can also choose Lithuania as a country where you start or continue your payment business relatively cheaply and where the access to the necessary payment infrastructure is easier to achieve than in other countries.